 These wolf pups born to the Wenaha Pack in 2012 helped get recovery back on track.
 But their future remains tenuous (photo courtesy ODFW)

-Today the Oregon Department of Fish and Wildlife (ODFW) announced the state's wolf population has risen to at least 53 animals and as many as five breeding pairs.
+Today the Oregon Department of Fish and Wildlife (ODFW) announced the state's wolf population has risen to at least 53 [this number was later revised by the state to 46] animals and as many as five breeding pairs.
 Though still mostly confined to the Northeastern corner of the state, the news was welcomed by conservationists.